 It’s a new expression for an old idea: that the work and expertise of Conservatoire staff is there to be used, to have an impact, but also to be shaped by the needs and priorities of the diverse communities of which the Conservatoire is a part.
 KE at the Conservatoire reflects a basic artistic impetus: to make a difference.

-The Research and KE department at the Royal Conservatoire has three main functions:
+The Research and KE department (also known as the ‘Exchange’) has three main functions:

 - To lead research and KE across the Conservatoire — to offer strategic direction and to lead by example, collaborating with others and creating work with lasting impact.
 By pursuing excellent research and KE projects through practice-led methodologies, we aspire to create world-leading research in and through the performing arts.

 - To support and inspire research and KE across the Conservatoire, helping staff to pursue their own projects with targeted awards, mentoring and training.

 - To direct the Conservatoire’s distinctive doctoral programmes over a range of disciplines and interdisciplines, working in collaboration with our validating partner for research degrees, the University of St Andrews, and other members of the Scottish Graduate School of the Arts and Humanities (SGSAH) AHRC Doctoral Training Partnership.